sap-gg/gok/README.md

 ## Features

-* **Layered Templating**: Build complex configurations by composing smaller, reusable templates in a specific order.
+* **Layered Templating**: Build configurations by composing smaller, reusable templates in a specific order.
 * **Go Templating**: Files with a `.templ` infix (e.g., `config.yaml.templ`) are processed as Go templates, allowing for dynamic content generation.
 * **Data Injection**: Provide non-sensitive values (`--values`) and sensitive secrets (`--secret-values`) to templates through a strictly-defined import system.
-* **Secret Redaction**: All values provided via `--secret-values` are automatically redacted from log output to prevent accidental leaks.
+* **State Comparison (diff): Safely preview changes between a rendered artifact and a live environment, including conflict detection for manual changes.
 * **Configuration Patching**: Automatically merges configuration files for YAML, JSON, TOML, and `.properties` formats, rather than overwriting them.
 * **File Deletion**: Templates can explicitly delete files that were added by a previously applied template layer.